Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

-Application Coverage Is the Most Powerful Metrics Activity You’re Not Doing
+Application Coverage Is the Most Powerful Metric You’re Not Measuring

-Code coverage is a first step in an overall software quality process that enables you to begin understanding where risk is lurking in your application.
-Furthermore, the methods in which coverage is measured matters—different activities measure different dimensions of the application.
+Code coverage is an important, yet often neglected, step in an overall software quality process that enables you to begin understanding where risk is lurking in your application.
+Furthermore, the methods by which coverage is measured matter—different activities measure different dimensions of the application.

 Enter application coverage, which expresses the degree to which the application’s source code is exercised by all testing practices.
 Application coverage provides extremely powerful insight into risk because it exposes untested or under-tested parts of the application.
 Before getting into the details of application coverage, let’s discuss how code coverage is usually measured.

-What’s Wrong With How I Normally Measure Coverage?
+What’s Wrong With How Teams Normally Measure Coverage?

 Dev/test teams typically lean on unit testing as the primary vehicle for driving coverage.
 Unit testing also provides many other valuable benefits, such as:

-- The ability to validate the code prior to checking it in (because tests can run locally and independently of the continuous integration infrastructure)
+- The ability to validate the code before checking it in because tests can run locally and independently of the continuous integration infrastructure.

-Why You Should Add Application Coverage to Dev/Test Mix
+Why Teams Should Add Application Coverage to the Dev/Test Mix

 No Time for Testing?
 No Problem

-No Single Metric or Activity is a Defect Prevention Panacea
+No Single Metric or Activity Is a Defect Prevention Cure-All

-It’s important to note, however, that application coverage alone is not a credible measure of application quality.
-Coverage data should also be expressed within the context of other software quality metrics, such as static analysis violations, unit test results, etc., in order to provide a roadmap for preventing software defects.
-The screenshot below shows a view in Parasoft Development Testing Platform (DTP) with coverage data, unit test results, functional testing results, static analysis violations, and other metrics.
+The screenshot below shows a view of Parasoft’s Development Testing Platform (DTP) with coverage data, unit test results, functional testing results, static analysis violations, and other metrics.
 This level of granular detail helps managers understand the current state of risk in the application, as well as the impact of recent changes on quality metrics.